The Parkers: Premise

-This comedy series centers around a low-income mother and daughter who both attend Santa Monica College.
-Nikki Parker, who was forced to drop out of high school nearly 20 years earlier when she discovered she was pregnant.
-As the time arrived for her daughter to go to college, she decided to go as well as a way to get an experience and education that was taken from her so many years earlier.
-Through a series of hilarious situations, Nikki has to adjust to the fact her daughter is growing up, while Kim realizes that Nikki has a lot more going on other than being a mother.
+This comedy series centers around a mother and daughter who both attend Santa Monica College.
+Nikki Parker was forced to drop out of high school, nearly 20 years earlier, when she discovered she was pregnant.
+As the time arrived for her daughter to go to college, Nikki decided to go as well as a way to get an experience and education that was taken from her so many years earlier.
+Through a series of hilarious situations, Nikki has to adjust to the fact that her daughter is growing up, while Kim realizes that Nikki has a lot more going on in her life beyond being a mother.